 The Local Government (Access to Information) Act 1985 requires that these documents are available for public inspection on the file and copies will be provided on request.

-We will obscure areas of documents that relate to signatures, phone numbers or email addresses where these are published online.
+We will obscure areas of documents that relate to signatures, the applicant's phone numbers or email addresses where these are published online.
 However, human error can occur and we may miss something.
 If you notice something that causes you concern, then please email us noting the application reference and document details and we will do our best to resolve the matter.
 The website will regularly be updated as the application progresses with consultee comments, amended plans, committee dates (where an application will be decided at committee), the officer’s delegated or committee report and the final decision.

 The application fee must be paid before your application can be registered.
 If you are completing your application online please pay the application fee as part of the process.
 For postal or email applications please contact us to pay by debit or credit card on 01508 533813.
 The fee can be calculated using the online fee calculator.